boneslashXO/GomokuBoard-Frontend/README.md

 # Gomoku board project

-Hello welcome, this is gomoku board project -frontend based on using Vue.js which is sending the messages to other project and receives them - TODO.
+Hello welcome, this is gomoku board project -frontend based on using Vue.js which is sending the messages to backend (Elixir.js) via using WebSocket and receives them for further processing (analysis etc).
 ChatGPT is used as well to make everything faster.

 # Purpose